Amber Valletta

-Amber Evangeline Valletta (born February 9, 1974) is an American model and actress.
+Amber Valletta (born February 9, 1974) is an American model and actress.
 She began her career as a fashion model, landing her first of 17 American Vogue covers in February 1993.
 During the 1990s, Valletta reached the status of supermodel, working as the face of Giorgio Armani, Chanel, Escada, Louis Vuitton, Prada, Valentino, Gucci, and Versace, and signing multimillion-dollar cosmetics contracts with Calvin Klein and Elizabeth Arden.
 From 1995 to 1996, Valletta and her friend and fellow model Shalom Harlow hosted the MTV show House of Style.

 In the 2000s, Valletta began to focus on her career as an actress.
 She had her first major film role as a poltergeist in Robert Zemeckis's supernatural thriller What Lies Beneath (2000).
 She has since appeared in films such as Hitch (2005), Transporter 2 (2005), Man About Town (2006), Dead Silence (2007), Gamer (2009), and The Spy Next Door (2010).
 In 2011, she moved to television, appearing in a recurring role as the fallen socialite Lydia Davis on ABC's drama television series Revenge.
 In 2015, Valletta starred as the scheming Carla Briggs in another ABC soap opera, Blood & Oil.

 Early life

-Amber Evangeline Valletta was born in Tucson, Arizona and raised in Tulsa, Oklahoma.
-Her mother, Theresa Malaby, worked at the post office.
+Amber Valletta was raised in Tulsa, Oklahoma, and graduated from Washington High School.
+Her mother, Theresa Malaby, survived breast cancer.
 Her ancestry includes Portuguese (through her grandmother), English, Italian, and Cherokee.
 Valletta is a Cherokee Nation citizen.
 Her half-brother is actor and producer Robert Parks-Valletta.